-Moda Health may rescind a member's coverage back to the effective date, or deny claims at any time, for fraud or intentional material misrepresentation.
-This may include but is not limited to enrolling ineligible persons in the policy, falsifying or withholding documentation or information that is the basis for eligibility, and falsification or alteration of claims.
+A member's coverage may be rescinded back to the effective date, or claims denied at any time, for fraud or intentional material misrepresentation.
+This may include but is not limited to: enrolling ineligible persons in the policy, falsifying or withholding documentation or information that is the basis for eligibility, and falsification or alteration of claims.
 Moda Health reserves the right to retain premiums paid as liquidated damages, and the member shall be responsible for the full balance of any benefits paid.
-A member will be notified of a rescission 30 days before cancellation of coverage.
+A member will be notified of a rescission 30 days prior to cancellation of coverage.